rgarner/polit-ads/doc/ad_code_values/trump/4/djtfund.md

 ---
 value: djtfund
-name: Fundraising for the Donald Trump campaign
+name: Fundraising for the Donald J. Trump for President campaign
 confidence: high
 published: 2020-09-04
 ---

 ## Why do we think that?

-These ads fundraise for the main Donald Trump for President campaign.
+These ads fundraise for the main Donald J. Trump for President campaign.